fmalmeida/bacannot/docs/manual.rst

    * - ``--in_yaml``
      - Y
      - NA
      - Input samplesheet in YAML format.
-Used when analysis is to be performed with multiple genomes at once.<br>It is incompatible with the parameters for single genome analysis.
+Used when analysis is to be performed with multiple genomes at once. \
+     It is incompatible with the parameters for single genome analysis.

 Output directory
 """"""""""""""""